Money Vs Time Weighted Return

 How is MWR Calculated?

 MWR is calculated using the Internal Rate of Return (IRR) method.
-This requires solving a complex equation, often done using iterative calculations or financial calculators/software.
+Which means this requires solving a complex equation, often done using iterative calculations or financial calculators/software.
 The equation equates the present value of all cash flows (including the final value) to zero.

 The general formula is: